Convergence of a vector BGK approximation for the incompressible Navier-Stokes equations: Conclusions and perspectives

 \section{Conclusions and perspectives}

-We proved the convergence of the solutions to the vector BGK model to the solutions to the incompressible Navier-Stokes equations on the two dimensional torus $\mathbb{T}^2.$ It could be worth extending these results to the whole space and to a general bounded domain with suitable boundary conditions, but new ideas are needed to approach these cases.
-Rather than the more classical kinetic entropy approach, in this paper our main tool was the use of a constant right symmetrizer, which provides the conservative-dissipative form introduced in \cite{Bianchini}, and allow us to get higher order energy estimates.
-Nevertheless, we do not have an estimate for the rate of convergence, in terms of the difference $||\textbf{u}^\varepsilon-\textbf{u}^{NS}||_s,$ with $\textbf{u}^\varepsilon, \textbf{u}^{NS}$ the velocity fields associated with the BGK system in (\ref{q}) and the Navier-Stokes equations in (\ref{real_NS}) respectively.
+In this paper we proved the convergence of the solutions to the vector BGK model to the solutions to the incompressible Navier-Stokes equations on the two dimensional torus $\mathbb{T}^2.$ It could be worth extending these results to the whole space and to a general bounded domain with suitable boundary conditions, but new ideas are needed to approach these cases.
+Rather than the more classical kinetic entropy approach, in this paper our main tool was the use of a constant right symmetrizer, which provides the conservative-dissipative form introduced in \cite{Bianchini}, and allows us to get higher order energy estimates.
+Another interesting problem is to estimate the rate of convergence, in terms of the difference $||\textbf{u}^\varepsilon-\textbf{u}^{NS}||_s,$ with $\textbf{u}^\varepsilon, \textbf{u}^{NS}$ the velocity fields associated with the BGK system in (\ref{q_BGK}) and the Navier-Stokes equations in (\ref{real_NS}) respectively.